anueves1/uNimateDocs/README.md

 This is a repository made to hold the documentation and other information for the USpring Unity asset.
 In order to access them, you can go to the [Wiki](https://github.com/anueves1/USpringDocs/wiki).

-You can use the Issues tab to report any Issues/Bugs/Suggestions requests.
+You can use the Issues tab to report any Issues, bugs or suggestions.

 # About